Rob Havenstein: Professional career

-Havenstein was drafted by the St. Louis Rams in the second round (57th overall), in the 2015 NFL Draft.
-In his rookie season, Havenstein started 13 games at right tackle and didn't allow a sack all season.
-At the end of the season Havenstein was named to PFWA's All Rookie Team with Rams' teammate Todd Gurley.
+Havenstein was drafted by the St. Louis Rams in the second round (57th overall), in the 2015 NFL draft.
+In his rookie season, Havenstein started 13 games at right tackle and did not allow a sack all season.
+At the end of the season Havenstein was named to Pro Football Writers of America's All Rookie Team with Rams' teammate Todd Gurley.
+In the 2016 season, he appeared in and started 15 games for the Rams.

 On April 11, 2017, it was announced that Havenstein would be moved inside to guard after the signing of Andrew Whitworth, which would've moved left tackle Greg Robinson over to the right, Havenstein's previous position.
 However, after Robinson was traded to the Detroit Lions, Havenstein remained the Rams starting right tackle to start 2017.
+He appeared in and started 15 regular season games and the Rams' one postseason game.

 On August 20, 2018, Havenstein signed a four-year contract extension with the Rams through the 2022 season.
-He started all 16 games in 2018 and helped Rams win 13 games and earned the second seed in the NFC.
-The Rams defeated the Dallas Cowboys in the Divisional Round and the New Orleans Saints in the NFC Championship Game to reach Super Bowl LIII, where they would lose to the New England Patriots by a score of 13-3.
+He started all 16 games in 2018 and helped Rams win 13 games and earned the second seed in the National Football Conference (NFC).
+The Rams defeated the Dallas Cowboys in the Divisional Round and the New Orleans Saints in the NFC Championship Game to reach Super Bowl LIII, where they would lose to the New England Patriots by a score of 13–3.

+In the 2019 season, Havenstein started in the first nine games for the Rams before suffering a knee injury which ended his season.

+In the 2020 season, Havenstein appeared in and started all 16 regular season games and both of the Rams' postseason games.

-In 2021, Havenstein won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23-20.
+In the 2021 season, Havenstein appeared in and started 15 regular season games and all four of the Rams' postseason games.
+Havenstein won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23–20.

 On September 8, 2022, Havenstein signed a three-year, $34.5 million contract extension with $24.1 million guaranteed.
+In the 2022 season, Havenstein started in all 17 regular season games for the Rams.

+During the 2023 season, Havenstein was listed as inactive in Weeks 8, 9, and 15 and missed three starts.
+He started the other 14 games and the Rams' 24–23 Wild Card Round loss to the Detroit Lions.

+Havenstein began the 2025 campaign as Los Angeles' primary right tackle, starting all seven of the games he appeared in.
+Despite playing 100% of the team's offensive snaps in Week 11 against the Seattle Seahawks, Havenstein was placed on injured reserve due to ankle and knee bursitis on November 19, 2025.